Cliff swallow: Taxonomy

-The cliff swallow belongs to the largest order and dominant avian group – Passeriformes.
-They are the perching birds, or the passerines.
+The cliff swallow belongs to the order Passeriformes, the largest order of birds.
 All the bird species in this order have four toes, three pointing forward and one pointing backwards (anisodactylous), that enable them to perch with ease.
-The sub-order that the cliff swallow belongs to is Oscines (or Passeri), for the songbirds.
-The family that encompasses approximately 90 species of swallows and martins, Hirundinidae, includes birds that have small stream-lined bodies made for great agility and rapid flight.
-Furthermore, those in the family Hirundinidae have short-flat bills for their largely insectivorous diets, small feet because they spend much of their time in flight and long wings for energy-efficient flight.
+The suborder that the cliff swallow belongs to is Oscines (or Passeri), for the songbirds.
+The family that encompasses the approximately 90 species of swallows and martins, Hirundinidae, includes birds that have small streamlined bodies made for great agility and rapid flight.
+Additionally, all species in the family Hirundinidae have short-flat bills for their largely insectivorous diets, small feet because they spend much of their time in flight, and long wings for energy-efficient flight.

 There are five subspecies of cliff swallow distinguished on the basis of plumage colour, body size, and distribution – Petrochelidon pyrrhonota pyrrhonota, P. p. melanogaster, P. p. tachina, P. p. hypopolia, P. p. ganieri.
 In addition, three core genera of hirundo were established on the basis of molecular studies: Hirundo sensu stricto, containing the barn swallow; Cecropis, containing the red-rumped swallow; and Petrochelidon, containing the cliff swallow.
 The genetic tests deemed Petrochelidon and Cecropis sister to each other and both closest to Delichon, the house martins.
 Finally, the cave swallow was identified as the nearest living relative in North America of the cliff swallow.
 The cave swallow has a similar plumage to the cliff swallow; however, the former has a dark cap and pale throat, and also a much smaller distribution in North America, most likely due to a decline in suitable cave sites.